 Shopping in Downtown Dallas

 The most iconic shopping spot in downtown Dallas is the Neiman Marcus flagship store.
-Home to the corporate headquarters of this fashionable brand, this historic storefront sells runway-ready outfits for men, women, and children.
-Neiman Marcus is prominently on Main Street in downtown, and other fashion boutiques, like Forty Five Ten, are nearby.
+It's home to the corporate headquarters of this fashion brand, and its historic storefront sells runway-ready outfits for men, women, and children.
+Neiman Marcus is prominently on Main Street in downtown, almost within the eyesight of the Giant Eye across the street.

-Two blocks from the Sixth Floor Museum at Dealey Plaza in downtown, Wild Bill's Western Store offers an authentic Texas shopping experience.
-Featuring high-quality cowboy boots and western hats, the leather aroma alone at Wild Bill's makes you want to pick up a lasso.
-Also featured in this iconic western store are shirts, jackets, belt buckles, and bolo ties.
+Wild Bill's Western Store offers an authentic Texas shopping experience two blocks from the Sixth Floor Museum at Dealey Plaza downtown.
+It features high-quality cowboy boots and western hats, and the leather aroma alone makes one want to pick up a lasso.
+Shirts, jackets, belt buckles, and bolo ties are also featured in this iconic western store.

 Exploring Outdoors and Being Active in Downtown Dallas

 One of the best natural spots near downtown is the Dallas Arboretum and Botanical Garden.
 This manicured space is a 30-minute bus ride from downtown.
-Upon admission to The Dallas Arboretum and Botanical Garden, visitors have nearly 20 unique gardens to explore.
+Visitors have nearly 20 unique gardens to explore upon admission to this bustling botanical space.
 A consistent family favorite is the Rory Meyers Children's Adventure Garden.